Selfless Leadership is Purposeful Leadership

 “Leadership is not about titles, positions or flowcharts.
 It is about one life influencing another.”John C. Maxwell

-Hello and thank you for visiting my page.
-My name is Kristopher Wallaert, and I am passionate about leadership and leading with purpose.
-I believe leadership is a way of life, and who we are and how we lead coincide with each other.
-The purpose of my blog is to encourage and challenge leaders, and those aspiring to lead, to assess their effectiveness as leaders and reflect on how they might become better, more purposeful leaders.
+Welcome and thank you for taking your time to visit my blog.
+My name is Dr. Kristopher Wallaert, and I am passionate about leadership and leading with purpose.
+I believe leadership is a way of life, and who we are and how we lead coincide with one another.
+The purpose of this blog is to encourage and challenge leaders, and those aspiring to lead, to assess their effectiveness as leaders and reflect on how they might become better, more purposeful leaders.
 The attitude and actions of leadership is not static, but is constantly changing overtime.
-My writings are a collection of what I have learned from my readings, observations, and actions in my own life.
-I hope you enjoy my posts, and I welcome any feedback and dialogue.
-Please be sure to subscribe to get the latests posts.
+I hope you enjoy this blog, and I invite you to like and comment on posts that speak to you.
+Please be sure to subscribe to get the latest posts.

 Get new content delivered directly to your inbox.